-Membership of each subcommittee consists of the appointed directors of the educational programs presented in those years.
-A representative from the Clinical Skills and Simulation center serves on each subcommittee.
+Voting membership of each subcommittee consists of the appointed course/clerkship directors and co-directors of the educational programs present in those years.
+A representative from the Clinical Skills and Simulation Center serveson each subcommittee.
 A student representative (and alternate) from the M1 and the M2 class serves as a designated member of the M1/M2 subcommittee.
 A student representative (and alternate) from the M3 and the M4 class serves as a designated member of the M3/M4 subcommittee.